This Is How Long It Takes To Make Wine At Home!

-If you are putting together your own homemade kit, keep in mind to acquire a food-grade container.
+If you are putting together your own homemade kit, keep in mind to acquire a food-grade container (Amazon link).
 If you don’t check whether or not your container is food grade, it can actually contaminate your wine.

 On several forums, you can read about people complaining that their homemade wine gives them headaches compared to store-bought wine.

 The reason for this is quite simple science and happens due to an increase in histamines and tannins in the homemade wine.